noor-s-hassan/FutureMakers2022/README.md

 Day 3  Reflection:
 Deep learning is a branch of machine learning that is concerned with algorithms inspired by the structure and function of the brain.
 These algorithms are used to learn high-level abstractions from data.
 Deep learning is a relatively new field that has seen tremendous growth in recent years.
 I found Intro To Deep Learning to be a very interesting and informative course.
 I enjoyed learning about the different algorithms used in deep learning and how they can be applied to various tasks.
 I also found the course to be very well organized and easy to follow.

+Day 4 Reflection:
+I found TensorFlow to be a very interesting and powerful tool for machine learning.
+It allows for the creation of very complex models and can be used for a variety of tasks.
+I enjoyed learning about the different types of models that can be created with TensorFlow and how they can be used to solve different problems.
+I also found it helpful to see how TensorFlow can be used to improve existing machine learning models.
+Overall, I found this to be a very informative and useful tool for machine learning.